 - Positron emission tomography (PET)

-Your doctor determines which tests are more appropriate for you.
+Your doctor determines which tests are appropriate for you.
 Not every person needs every test.

-Formal stages aren't available for other types of mesothelioma because these types are rare and aren't well-studied.
+Formal stages aren't available for other types of mesothelioma.

 What treatment you undergo for mesothelioma depends on your health and certain aspects of your cancer, such as its stage and location.